eoinkelly/notes/ai/coursera-machine-learning.md

 Supervised learning  problems are categorized into "classification problem" or "regression problem"

 1. classification problem
-    * output is a discrete function of input i.e. it maps the inputs onto a s discrete set of values
+    * output is a discrete function of input i.e. it maps the inputs onto a discrete set of values
     * we want an algorithm which will predict discrete valued output
     * example: predicting whether tumor is malignant or benign (two possible output values which are not continuous)
 1. regression problem